Can Cats Eat Strawberries?

 • Strawberries are non-toxic to cats and generally safe for them to eat.

-• Although safe, strawberries should be more of a treat than a regular part of their diet.
+• Carnivorous cats did not evolve to digest plants, and so strawberries should be a treat rather than a regular part of their diet.

-• One or two berries cut up is the perfect amount for the average cat.
+• One or two berries cut into small pieces is the perfect amount for the average cat.

 Sweet, juicy strawberries are a summer favorite on many tables.
-Not only do we love them, but it’s also fun to share our favorites fruits with our pets.
-Since dogs can eat strawberries, you may wonder if your cat can enjoy these tasty treats, too.
+Not only do we love them, but it’s also fun to share our favorite fruits with our pets.
+Since dogs can eat strawberries, you may wonder if your more discerning cat will enjoy these treats, too.
 After all, dogs will eat anything, but it’s hard to imagine your kitty chowing down on a sock or literal trash.

 Are strawberries good for cats?